Mark Delgado: LA Galaxy

 On January 21, 2022, Delgado was traded to return to his home state to play for LA Galaxy.

+Los Angeles FC

+On January 22, 2025, Delgado was traded to the crosstown rival club Los Angeles FC.

 International career

 Delgado was born in the United States to Mexican parents, making him eligible to represent Mexico as well as the United States.
 At 13, he spent time with the U.S. U15 team and was part of the American U-17 residency program in Bradenton, Florida in 2010 and 2011.
 Delgado has represented the United States at the under-17, under-18 and under-20 levels.
 On January 8, 2018, Delgado received a call-up for the senior team for a friendly against Bosnia and Herzegovina.

-He made his USMNT debut in a 1–0 friendly win against Paraguay on March 27, 2018.
+He made his United States national team debut in a 1–0 friendly win against Paraguay on March 27, 2018.
 He started the match and helped win the decisive penalty, which was converted by Bobby Wood; he came off in the 86th minute for fellow senior team debutant Timothy Weah.